OVERVIEW

 VISION

-Be a vibrant department of global standards fostering quality education by inculcating professional and ethical practices to serve the society.
+Be a vibrant department of global standards fostering quality education in the field of Biotechnological and Chemical Engineering by inculcating professional and ethical practices to serve society.

 MISSION